-Nearly half - 46.4 per cent - of the finance was contributed by banks from the United States, followed by the United Kingdom (15.5 per cent), Japan (7.7 per cent), France (6.2 per cent), Germany (5.5 per cent), Switzerland (3.5 per cent), Canada (3.3 per cent), and the Netherlands (3.1per cent).
-Overall, banks headquartered in European countries accounted for 38 per cent of the total investment value.
+Nearly half - 46.4 per cent - of the finance was contributed by banks from the United States, followed by the United Kingdom (15.5 per cent), Japan (7.7 per cent), France (6.2 per cent), Germany (5.5 per cent), Switzerland (3.5 per cent), Canada (3.3 per cent), and the Netherlands (3.1 per cent).
+Overall, banks head-quartered in European countries accounted for 38 per cent of the total investment value.

 This concentration of finance from banks Headquarted in a few jurisdictions indicates that legislative measures, such as introducing lender liability which holds financiers and investors responsible for the impacts their financing has on biodiversity, could be highly impactful even when initially implemented in a small number of geographic regions.
-Efforts of a relatively small number of banks to make funding contingent on the implementation of strong corporate commitments to reduce and replace plastics could have significant positive impacts throughout the value chain.